deamorim2/sdbs/EN-US/conceptual_model_spatial_data.rst

 Relationships
 -------------

-OMT-G represents the three types of relationship that can occur between its classes:
+**OMT-G** represents the three types of relationship that can occur between its classes:

 - Simple Associations
 - Topological Network Relations
-- Spatial relations.
+- Spatial Relations.

-Simple associations represent structural relationships between objects of different classes, conventional as well as georeferenced.
+**Simple Associations** represent structural relationships between objects of different classes, conventional as well as georeferenced.

-Spatial relations represent the topologic, metric, ordinal, and fuzzy relationships.
+**Spatial Relations** represent the topologic, metric, ordinal, and fuzzy relationships.
 Some relations can be derived automatically, from the geometry of each object, during the execution of data entry or spatial analysis operations.

-Topologic relations are an example of this.
+**Topologic Relations** are an example of this.
 Others need to be specified by the user, in order to allow the system to store and maintain that information.
 The latter are called explicit relations.

 .. image:: ./omtg/relationship.png
   :class: inline